 1. Compost Accelerator

-Comfrey is also a compost stimulator.
+Comfrey is an excellent compost stimulator.
 Because comfrey cuttings are high in nitrogen, they make an excellent activator in the compost bin.
 We use ours as a layering inside of the compost bins.
 Adding comfrey leaves to compost helps even out the influx of large amounts of fall leaves to be composted and is an efficient way to jumpstart decomposition and balance out the carbon-to-nitrogen ratio with materials we already have on hand.

 2. Compost Tea